mrisen/inet-showcases/wireless/coexistence/doc/index.rst

    - because there is contention
    - because they use cca and backoff

 It is expected that the Wifi and the WPAN will be able to coexist cooperatively, because there will be contention between them.
 However, the coexistence will degrade the performance of both, because their protection mechanisms don't work cross-technology, and it is likely that they'll start transmitting during each others' tranmissions.
 Also, the duration of WPAN transmissions is long compared to a Wifi one, and the WPAN might steal some air time from the Wifi.
 Because the Wifi waits less before accessing the channel, it is expected that the Wifi will gain channel access most of the time.
-However, the WPAN has little traffic to send, so its performance might be mostly unaffected. **TODO? the wpan has frames to send only occasionally** The Wifi's transmission power is greater than the WPAN's, so concurrent WPAN transmissions might not corrupt the Wifi frames (but the other way around).
+However, the WPAN sends frames much less frequently, so its performance might be mostly unaffected.
+The Wifi's transmission power is greater than the WPAN's, so concurrent WPAN transmissions might not corrupt the Wifi frames (but the other way around).
 TODO rewrite

 ..
 Why will performance be degraded?